empirical-run/appwright/docs/config.md

 # Configuration

-- Configuration
-  - Choose which devices to test and device provider (local or BrowserStack)
+Appwright provides a set of configuration options that you can use to customize the test environment and thus the behavior of the tests.

 ## Device Providers